 Timidity is not from God - in contrast, we have the "the spirit of power and love and discipline."
 You can break free from stifling timidity like I did, if you focus on God and the power He gives us through the Holy Spirit.
 Remember: we have the Holy Spirit indwelling us and empowering us to do the works of service that He would want us to do.
 He has given each of us one or more spiritual gifts to exercise for the good of the Christian community.
+See 1st Corinthians chapter 12 for more on that topic and listen to the sermon I gave here a few years ago entitled "A Place of Service."

-Part 2 of today's sermon: Don't be inactive.
+Part 2 of today's message: Don't be inactive.

 Part 2 will be shorter than Part 1.
 However, the scripture I want to share with you next is rather long: it is the Parable of the Talents in Matthew 25, verses 14 to 30.
 By the way, in Judea at the time of Christ, a "talent" was a unit of money - it wasn't a coin, but this word designated a certain large amount of money, like "ichi-oku yen," for example.
 It was equivalent to about 20 year's wages for a laborer.
-The newest version of the NIV Bible translates "talents" as "bags of gold."
 Here is the parable ... it teaches us not to squander what God has given to us, but to be faithful: